fabracht/bebytes_macro/bebytes_derive/README.md

 ## Nested Fields

 In theory, you can nest structures, but beware of padding vectors.
-I have not implemented, nor tested anything to prevent you from doing it, so just don't put nested structs with vectors in it unless they are occupy the last position.
+I have not implemented, nor tested anything to prevent you from doing it, so just don't put nested structs with unhinted vectors in it unless they are occupy the last position.

 ```rust
 #[derive(BeBytes, Debug, PartialEq)]